 Does It Really Help Though?
 Aren't Holds Nasty Anyway?

-If you want to argue there are plenty of forums for it.
+If you want to argue there are plenty of echo chambers online for you to go to.
 If you wouldn't mind doing everyone a favor, spending a few dollars, and following a few simple guidelines during the worst health crisis the world has faced in our lifetime - that would be great.

 Where Can I Get A Face Mask For Climbing?
 What One Should I Get?